10 Most Common Roof Problems

 Overhanging tree limbs can rub on a roof, abrading the surface of the shingles and wearing away the protective top layer.
 Branches can also fall on the roof creating even more serious damage.
 Tree limbs should be trimmed back away from the roof as much as possible.

 Something as simple as walking on your roof can cause damage.
 Many roofers install walkways with a double layer of roofing materials to allow access to HVAC or other areas in order to prevent damage.

 Lack of Ventilation

 Roof and attic ventilation is an integral part of making a roof last, and occurs naturally when vents are placed at the base of the roof in soffits or the eaves and near the top of the roof at the ridge so that warm air can leave through the top, and cool air can be drawn through the bottom.
 Since warm air naturally rises, no mechanical process is necessary to create this air movement.
 Adequate ventilation regulates temperature and moisture levels in the attic.
 Heat and moisture can build up causing damage to rafters, sheathing, shingles, and insulation.
 Additionally it may can lead to mold and mildew problems if left unchecked.

 Shrinkage and Blistering

 These are two very big and very different problems.
 Shrinkage is caused when the roof membrane (the stuff under the tiles or shingles) shrinks, most often causing cracks or crazing in the upper layer.
 Blistering, ridging, splitting, and surface erosion of shingles can eventually lead to bigger problems.

 Lack of roof maintenance is probably a roof’s worst enemy.
 Many problems start out as minor, such as the need to remove overhanging tree limbs or cleaning backed up gutters.
 But when not corrected these problems can create serious damage.
-Routine inspection and maintenance can extend the life of your roof and that can save you a lot of money.
+Routine inspection and maintenance can extend the life of your roof and save you a lot of money.